top of page

 If you’re exploring what might come next, start small.
 Ask yourself:

-• When have I felt most energised at work?
+• When have I felt most energized at work?

 • What strengths do people consistently acknowledge in me?